shivtelo/gSpan/README.md

 # <div align = center>gSpan</div>

-##### For Chinese readme, please go to [README-Chinese](https://github.com/betterenvi/gSpan/blob/master/README-Chinese.md).

  **gSpan** is an algorithm for mining frequent subgraphs.

-This program implements gSpan with Python.
-The repository on GitHub is [https://github.com/betterenvi/gSpan](https://github.com/betterenvi/gSpan).
-This implementation borrows some ideas from [gboost](http://www.nowozin.net/sebastian/gboost/).

-### Undirected Graphs
-This program supports undirected graphs, and produces same results with gboost on the dataset [graphdata/graph.data](https://github.com/betterenvi/gSpan/blob/master/graphdata/graph.data).

-### Directed Graphs
-So far(date: 2016-10-29), gboost does not support directed graphs.
-This program implements gSpan for directed graphs.
-More specific, this program can mine frequent directed subgraph that has at least one node that can reach other nodes in the subgraph.
-But correctness is not guaranteed since the author did not do enough testing.
-After running several times on datasets [graphdata/graph.data.directed.1](https://github.com/betterenvi/gSpan/blob/master/graphdata/graph.data.directed.1) and [graph.data.simple.5](https://github.com/betterenvi/gSpan/blob/master/graphdata/graph.data.simple.5), there is no fault.
+gSpan implemented on Python 2.7.
+This program supports undirected graphs as well as directed graphs.

 ### How to run